austineamonn/SummerResearch2024/README.md

 Loads the CSVs (Course catalog, first names, and last names) and pulls out the relevant information they contain.

 # dictionary:
-Dictionary that containts demographic information and mappings between various features of the dataset.
+Dictionary that containts demographic information, mappings between various features of the dataset, and feature generalizations based on four generalization levels: full, broad, slight, and none.

 # data_generation:
 Generates the synthetic dataset.
-The dataset contains the following elements: first name, last name, race or ethnicity, gender, international student status,socioeconomic status, learning style, gpa, student semester, previous courses, previous course types, previous courses count, unique subjects in courses, subjects of interest, subjects of interest diversity, career aspirations, extracurricular activities, activities involvement count, and future topics.
+The dataset contains the following elements: first name, last name, race or ethnicity, gender, international student status,socioeconomic status, learning style, gpa, student semester, previous courses, previous course types, previous courses count, course subjects, unique subjects in courses, subjects of interest, subjects of interest diversity, career aspirations, extracurricular activities, activities involvement count, and future topics.

 # privatization:
 Generates the privatized dataset based on the synthetic dataset using anonymization, generalization, and noise addition.
 You can choose the noise addition from: Random, Laplace, Gaussian, Uniform, Exponential, Gamma, Pufferfish, Dependent Differential Privacy, and Coupled Behavior Analysis.